Analysis of multiscale integrators for multiple attractors and irreversible Langevin samplers: The averaging problem

 If $\kappa=0$ then the fast motion is the deterministic dynamical system $\dot{z}_{t}=C(z_{t})$ and $Z^{\epsilon}_{t}$ is a random perturbation of this dynamical system.
 For example, if $d$ is even we can take $C$ to be the Hamiltonian vector field $C(z)=J \nabla U(z)$.
 If $\kappa>0$ we have random perturbations of diffusion processes with a conservation law.

 We make several technical assumptions on $C(z)$, $U(z)$ and $\sigma(z)$ in order to guarantee that the averaging principle applies to \eqref{Eq:RegularizedIrreversibleLangevin}.
 We make these assumptions in order to guarantee that the fast process has a unique invariant measure and will have $U$ as a smooth first integral.

+Let us next identify the corresponding fast and slow components.
+The fast motion corresponds to the infinitesimal generator

+Let us write $\widehat{Z}_{t}$ for the diffusion process that has infinitesimal generator $\widehat{\mathcal{L}}$.
 In order to guarantee the existence of a unique invariant measure for the fast dynamics we assume: \begin{condition} In dimension $d=2$, we take $\kappa\geq 0$.
 In dimension $d>2$, we either assume that the dynamical system $\dot{z}_{t}=C(z_{t})$ has a unique invariant measure on each connected component $d_{i}(x)$, in which case we take $\kappa\geq 0$, or otherwise we assume that $\kappa>0$. \end{condition}